csev/dj4e/assn/paw_admin.md

 Sometimes when commands like

-    python3 manage.py migrations
+    python3 manage.py migrate

-run without error, but the web application will not start, check to make sure your virtual environment is properly set under the Web tab on PythonAnywhere.
-If you did the installation properly and created a `django2` virtual environment, the virtual environment should be set to:
+run without error, but the web application will not start on PythonAnywhere, check to make sure your virtual environment is properly set under the Web tab.
+If you did the
+<a href="paw_install.md" target="_blank">installation</a>
+properly and created a `django2` virtual environment, the virtual environment should be set to:

     /home/--your-account---/.virtualenvs/django2